Protein In Our Diets | A Summary

 Outside of the NIH, the recommendation by nutrition professionals on the quantities for protein consumption has changed.
 It has been recommended for the last several decades that athletes consume significantly greater quantities of protein.
 In fact, the International Society of Sports Nutrition recommends that athletes eat 1.4 – 2 grams of protein per kilogram of body weight daily.2 For a 180 pound athlete, this would be about 160 grams of protein per day or the equivalent of 28 ounces of chicken… 7 large chicken breast halves per day.

 Moreover, some data suggests that athletes should consume even more than that.
 Dr. Jay Hoffman from the Institute of Exercise Physiology and Wellness at University of Central Florida showed that many very high-intensity athletes need more than 2.0 grams of protein per day to maintain their normal body weight.3 Of course, that would be to just maintain normal body weight.
 If a high-intensity athlete were to try and gain additional lean muscle mass, they would require very high amounts of protein per day to meet their goals.

 A bit off topic but important for athletes to understand:

 Supplementation with branched-chain amino acids (BCAAs) such as leucine, isoluecine, valine, or metabolites of leucine such as β-hydroxy-β-methylbutyrate (HMB), has been shown to be superior to consumption of dietary amino acids for mTOR activation and muscle protein synthesis.
-Thus, consuming products such as BCAA’s, New Zealand Whey Protein, or MPO will increase athletic gains and recovery far better than consuming just a chicken breast.
+Thus, consuming products such as BCAA’s, Grass-Fed Ultra Whey, or MPO will increase athletic gains and recovery far better than consuming just a chicken breast.

 Protein RDA’s for Older Adults